Ohmydish.com

 You can fry the samosas in oil, but this version is air-fried.
 You can also bake them in the oven instead.
 Coat all sides of the samosas with oil and place them on the baking tray of your air-fryer.

 How many you can bake in one batch depends on the size of your air-fryer, don't overcrowd it.
-Air-fry them beautiful golden brown at 185 degrees Celsius or 365 degrees Fahrenheit for 18 minutes.
+Air-fry them beautiful golden brown at 185 degrees celsius or 365 degrees fahrenheit for 18 minutes.

 Serve with a chutney, such as this tomato-tamarind chutney.
 Enjoy!